gajus/eslint-plugin-jsdoc/README.md

 <a name="eslint-plugin-jsdoc-rules-match-description-options-11-contexts-1"></a>
 ##### <code>contexts</code>

-Set this to an array of strings representing the AST context where you wish the rule to be applied (e.g., `ClassDeclaration` for ES6 classes).
+Set this to an array of strings representing the AST context (or an object with `context` and `comment` properties) where you wish the rule to be applied.
+(e.g., `ClassDeclaration` for ES6
+classes).
 Overrides the default contexts (see below).
 Set to `"any"` if you want the rule to apply to any jsdoc block throughout your files.